 Best Of

-This isn’t a consensus list or anything.
+This isn’t a complete list or anything.
+And the ordering is largely random.
 What it is a place for you start to get an idea of what of the stuff I’ve published here, I liked best.
 And thus, what kinds of things I’m likely to post in the future.
 It’s not a perfect system, but it’s at least useful.
 Here are some of favorite posts, the year they were written, and short summary of what they are and why I like them.

 • Covert Crusaders for Compassion (2011) — A summary of why I like the television programming I do.
 But it’s not really about television, it’s about what I consider the most important task for any story telling, it’s about what I think everything should strive for.
 I’ve been surprised how much I’ve come back to this idea.